AnyBody/anybody-tutorial/Muscle_modeling/lesson5.rst

 |Cheap n dirty calibration, activity plot|

-What the MuscleCalibrationAnalysis does is to run through the specified movement and compute the variation of the origin-insertion length of the muscle.
+What FiberAndTendonAdjustment does is to run through the specified movement and compute the variation of the origin-insertion length of the muscle.
 It subsequently changes the user-defined value of Lt0 such that the length of the contractile element equals the optimum fiber length,